JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 ---

-Southwark Council has issued a [lengthy statement](https://www.southwark.gov.uk/regeneration/elephant-and-castle?chapter=13) in defence of its treatment of the shopping centre traders, as around [40 face the loss of their livelihood](https://latinelephant.org/displaced-traders-with-no-relocation/#Sayed), according to research by local charity Latin Elephant, when the centre closes on 24 September.
+Southwark Council has issued a [lengthy statement](https://www.southwark.gov.uk/regeneration/elephant-and-castle?chapter=13) in defence of its treatment of the shopping centre traders, as around [40 face the loss of their livelihood](https://latinelephant.org/displaced-traders-with-no-relocation/#Sayed), when the centre closes on 24 September, according to research by local charity Latin Elephant.

 The statement says that 45 traders have been relocated, with 31 'remaining'.
 These 'remaining' unallocated traders, with nowhere to go, have received £3000 each.
-They will receive a second payment of an unspecified amount _'near the closure of the shopping centre'_ ; given the number of traders and the size of the transition fund (£200k) this is likely to be about another £3000.
+They will receive a second payment of an unspecified amount _'near the closure of the shopping centre'_ ; given the number of traders and the total size of the Business Transition Grant fund (£200k) this is likely to be about another £3000.

 Other than this the statement details various generic _'business support'_ measures, such as acccess to websites and databases and advice from _'independent business and relocation advisor'_ Tree Shepherd (remote access only).